LegoTypes/ha-synthetic-sensors/README.md

 ### Variable Purpose and Scope

-A variable serves as a short alias for the sensor or filter that it references.
+A variable serves as a short alias for an entity ID, collection pattern, or numeric literal that it references.

+Variables can be:

+- **Entity IDs**: `"sensor.power_meter"` - References Home Assistant entities
+- **Numeric Literals**: `42`, `3.14`, `-5.0` - Direct numeric values for constants
+- **Collection Patterns**: `"device_class:temperature"` - Dynamic entity aggregation

+**Important**: All variables must be defined at the sensor level in the `variables` section.
+Attribute-level variable definitions are not supported.

-Once defined a variable can be used in any formula whether in the main sensor state formula or attribute formula.
+Once defined, a variable can be used in any formula whether in the main sensor state formula or attribute formula.

 Attribute formulas automatically inherit all variables from their parent sensor: